Lidang-Jiang/Lidang-Jiang.github.io/_pages/cv.md

 ---

-## Academic Performance

-- College entrance examination: 502 points
-- Undergraduate GPA: 2.9/4 (Ranked 45/50)
-- 2020 postgraduate entrance examination: 263 points
-- 2021 postgraduate entrance examination: 400 points (Ranked 8/120)
-  - Mathematics II: 141 points (Ranked 1/120)
-- Graduate GPA: 3.5/4 (Top 30%)

----

-## Self-evaluation
+## Self-Evaluation

+Scored 502 in College Entrance Exam.
+Undergraduate GPA: 2.9/4, ranked 45/50.
+Graduate Entrance Exam: 263 in 2020 and 400 in 2021 (8th/120), Mathematics II: 141 (1st/120).
+Graduate GPA: 3.5/4, top 30%.

 During my graduate studies, I primarily focused on research at the intersection of AI and lithium-ion batteries (LiBs).
-As the first author, I have published two papers in _Energy_ and _Applied Energy_ (both are Q1 journals in CAS and JCR rankings).
-Throughout these three years of master's studies, I developed the ability to independently conduct interdisciplinary research.
+As the first author, I published two papers in _Energy_ and _Applied Energy_ (both are Q1 journals in CAS and JCR rankings).
+Throughout my master's studies, I developed the ability to independently conduct interdisciplinary research.

-During my work as a LLM engineer, I quickly learned technologies like RAG and Langchain.
-To improve coding skills, I turned to  development.
-During this time, I learned front-end and back-end technologies, accumulating full-stack development capabilities.
+During my work as a LLM Algorithm Engineer, I quickly mastered various large language model technologies (such as RAG, Langchain, Fine-tuning, Few-shot learning, etc.).
+To develop solid coding skills, I then transitioned to the development direction.
+During this period, I expanded my learning to front-end and back-end development technologies, accumulating full-stack development capabilities.

 My current research interests include AI4Science, Agents, Generative AI, Deep Learning, LLMs, and MLsys.